timchown/address-accountability/draft-chown-address-accountability.md

    This is the approach that has been adopted by tools such as NAV (https://nav.uninett.no) and Netdot (https://nav.uninett.no), and that will be found in many other (open source) tools.
+It is sometimes referred to as "ND cache scraping".

    The downside of this approach is the load that may be placed on devices by frequent Simple Network Management Protocol (SNMP)